Shashank-Sund/docker-lambda-aws3/README.md

 # docker-lambda-aws3 Back-end

 This tool is used to conduct Exploratory Data Analysis on historical stock price data of a given ticker, start_date, and end_date.
-These visualizations and plots can be used to derive ingights on market price data using the scikit-learn library.
-This repo also contains all of the backend code for the Dashboard application.
+These visualizations and plots can be used to derive insights on market price data using the scikit-learn library.
+This backend code was deployed on a containerized lambda through AWS-CLI and AWS-CDK.
+The lambda is activated through an API Gateway url, which then takes in a json input through a post request.
+The json input data is then used to send an API request through the alpaca-py python library, which retrieves the data and visualizes it in various graphs through the matplotlib library.
+These graphs can be used to analyze and derive insights on the market price data much more effectively.
+The current visualizations allow the user to highlight the the closing stock prices over any given period of time, correlation between the stock prices, distribution of closing stock prices, and daily returns of the stock.

+**IMPORTANT NOTE: This visualization tool currently only supports the free version of the alpaca's stock market API in which stocks available may be limited per their API guidelines.**

 # Architecture